mu-majid/SSR-React-Redux/README.md

   ![traditionl](./pics/typical-react.png)

   - Traditional React apps take a slightly long time to get content visible on the screen, which is a behavior we want to avoid.

-  - With SSR, whne the browser reach out to server, it will get an html document thta has much more content compared to the traditional react app.
+  - With SSR, whne the browser reach out to server, it will get an html document that has much more content compared to the traditional react app.
 So, having a full document really get content to screen pretty fast.
 (We are still using react on the client).

   ![ssr](./pics/ssr-react.png)

 ## App Overview:

-  - We would have `two` separate backend servers, onr for business logic (auth, logging, db access, ...) and the other one for rendering the html document.
+  - We will have `two` separate backend servers, one for business logic (auth, logging, db access, ...) and the other one for rendering the html document.

-  - the budiness logic server lives at `https://react-ssr-api.herokuapp.com/`
+  - the business logic server lives at `https://react-ssr-api.herokuapp.com/`
   -  the first benefit of this separation is that we could replace react with any other technology at any time.
   - Another benefit is that we could scale out each server separately.

-  - IMPORTANT NOTE: SSR performance is not fast and needs optimization (like having fast machines for the rendering servers). check out this [Walmart labs blog post](https://medium.com/walmartglobaltech/using-electrode-to-improve-react-server-side-render-performance-by-up-to-70-e43f9494eb8b)
+  - **IMPORTANT NOTE**: SSR performance is not fast and needs optimization (like having fast machines for the rendering servers). check out this [Walmart labs blog post](https://medium.com/walmartglobaltech/using-electrode-to-improve-react-server-side-render-performance-by-up-to-70-e43f9494eb8b)

   ![sepservers](./pics/sep-servers.png)